emily1618/Data-Portfolio/Getting-Funding/README.md

 #

 ### DATA

+There will be **two** dataset.
+One is FOC client enrollment data and one is CEAP utility assistant client data from 2021.
+Each dataset will be analyzed seperately.

 🚫 Because the dataset contains real client names and information.
 This notebook is public, hence some of the code are commented out so no df containing the client name will be printed.
 ![Capture](https://user-images.githubusercontent.com/62857660/156033093-aa8462b4-7eca-4aab-9460-2e4a98549c73.jpg)